 Rule 6: Observers

-(1) The Director General shall invite States members of the Paris Union but not members of the Locarno Union to be represented by observers at the sessions of the Committee of Experts of the Locarno Union.
+(1) The Director General shall invite States members of the Paris Union but not members of the Locarno Union to be represented by observers at the sessions of the Committee of Experts.

 (2) The Director General may, as an exceptional measure, invite other States and organizations to be represented by observers.

+Rule 7: Officers

+(1) The Committee of Experts shall elect a Chair and two Vice-Chairs.
+Officers’ terms of office shall begin immediately with their election.
+Officers shall remain in office until terms of office of newly elected officers begin.

+(2) Any outgoing Chair or Acting Chair may be immediately re-elected to the office which they have held.

+(3) Where the Chair or Acting Chair is the only member of the delegation of a member State, they may vote in their capacity of delegate.

+Rule 8: Adoption of Amendments to the Classification

+(1) Except in special cases, amendments to the Classification shall be adopted at the end of specified periods; the length of each period shall be determined by the Committee of Experts.

+(2) The Committee of Experts shall be able to take certain decisions by electronic means.
+Such decisions include the adoption of the reports of its sessions and, without prejudice to Rule 8(1), the adoption of amendments to the Classification.

-Rule 7: Publication of the Report
+Rule 9: Publication of the Report

-The report on the work of each session , or a summary drawn up by the International Bureau, shall be published in the review WIPO Magazine or on the WIPO Website on the Internet.
+The report on the work of each session of the Committee of Experts, or a summary drawn up by the International Bureau, shall be published on the WIPO website.

 [End of Annex III and of document]